Potato wedges

 Potato wedges are irregular wedge-shaped slices of potato, often large and unpeeled, that are either baked or fried.
-They are sold at diners and fast food restaurants.
-They are usually seasoned with a variety of spices, commonly paprika, salt and pepper.
+They are sold at diners and fast food restaurants, and are usually seasoned with a variety of spices, commonly paprika, salt and pepper.

-In Australia, potato wedges are a common bar food, that are almost always served with some kind of sauce.
-One may use sour cream, sweet chilli sauce, ketchup, or some combination of these.
+In Australia, potato wedges are a common bar food that are often served with a sauce.
+Consumers may use sour cream, sweet chilli sauce, ketchup, or some combination of these.
 In Ireland, spicy potato wedges are a common item served at hot deli counters.